roychoo/grunt-l10n/README.md

 ### Options

-#### options.separator
+#### options.l10nConfig
 Type: `String`
-Default value: `',  '`
+Default value: `'l10n/l10n.js'`

-A string value that is used to do something with whatever.
+A string value that is used to load the l10n config file, an example will be in `l10n` folder.

-#### options.punctuation
+#### options.ext
 Type: `String`
-Default value: `'.'`
+Default value: `'.tpl.html'`

-A string value that is used to do something else with whatever else.
+A string value that is used to load what ever templates files u might have.

 ### Usage Examples